- You must be respectful of your current job while doing job searches.

 The responsibilities of your current job come first, so it's important for you to dedicate time outside of work hours to search for a new position.

 Your job search is a personal decision.
 Even if you trust your colleagues, you can't control what they share with others.
-It's best to stay mum about your plans so it doesn't get around to the wrong people.
+It's best to stay mum about your plans so your intentions don't get around to the wrong people.

 Most hiring managers understand that you will need to make arrangements to communicate or meet outside of office hours.
 Schedule interviews for before or after work, or during your lunch break if time allows.